 Grote would prefer to send raw data, but that would be a leap to about 10 petabytes per year.
 Handling that volume of data will require next-gen processing power and connectivity.
 It’ll require the 5G network.

 “By the end of 2020, about 2.2 billion people on Earth will be under 5G coverage”

 At a keynote presentation on Thursday during IFA 2019, Qualcomm President Cristiano Amon and Grote announced plans to evolve future vehicles with 5G, which will push next-generation connected cars even further, building beyond Bluetooth and telematics into connected services, connectivity for you and your devices, streaming movies for your passengers, and more.
-And in an exclusive discussion before the keynote, the pair talked about what 5G can bring to the connected car.
+And in an exclusive discussion before the keynote, the pair talked about what

 “By the end of 2020, about 2.2 billion people on Earth will be under 5G coverage,” Amon says.
 By 2021, he anticipates coverage that matches the existing 4G network.
 “And then you do have the foundation to build all of those new automotive use cases because, you know, you’re going to have coverage.”

 Getting the right degree of coverage is key to convincing consumers to buy into the services, to depend on networking for critical things that impact your safety in the driver’s seat.
 Studies show consumers are already fearful of self-driving cars; if those cars depend on a network, and you hit the edge, what happens?

 Amon argues that an issue some see as a challenge for 5G is actually an enormous opportunity: It’s called densification.
 Range is a challenge for some of the networks that carry